 - Certain MCPS approved classes may earn dual credit:

 - Grades appear on MCPS transcript, but can be refused

 - Factored into MCPS weighted GPA

-- Transferable MC credits that may satisfy GenEd requirements and pay a discounted rate.
+- Transferable MC credits that may satisfy GenEd requirements

 - GenEd Course Requirements

 Fall, winter, and spring semesters at MC are at no cost to the student or family.